Skip advert

 Since the first model debuted in 2017, the Skoda Kodiaq has risen in stature to become one of the most respected SUVs on the market – classy, well-made and refined without forgetting Skoda’s value-for-money roots.

-With a £3,799 advance payment, Motability buyers can get the 202bhp iV204 SE model with a sequential automatic DSG gearbox, which is a lively and rewarding performer with outstanding dynamics, yet it’s also a practical seven-seat family car that still has a decent loadbay even with all of its seats in use.
+With an advance payment of around £3,400, Motability buyers can get the 1.5-litre petrol model with a sequential automatic DSG gearbox.
+This engine provides adequate power for most everyday needs, and the Kodiaq is also a practical seven-seat family car that has a decent loadbay even with all of its seats in use.

 Ford Grand Tourneo Connect